 The Shelby County Public Defender’s Office was established in 1917.

 We are the third oldest public defender system in the country, and we take pride in our legacy of protecting the rights of those who cannot afford a lawyer.
-Under new leadership for the first time in almost three decades, this office will look to that legacy as it prepares to move into a new era of indigent defense, one that takes advantage of the defender’s unique position to address the clients’ specific criminal charges and leverage this contact into an opportunity for both the individual and our city.
+Since 2010, we have been undergoing an organizational and cultural shift that has marked a new era of indigent defense, one that takes advantage of the defender’s unique position to address the clients’ specific criminal charges and leverage this contact into an opportunity for both the individual and our city.
 We are working to become a client-centered, community-oriented defender office that serves the needs of Shelby County.
 This is the concept behind our motto: Justice for a New Generation.

 About our community.
 Shelby County, Tennessee is tucked into the far southwestern corner of the state.
 It is the largest of Tennessee’s 95 counties in both population and geographic area; it is also home to the state’s largest city, Memphis.
 Shelby County and seven counties in Western Tennessee, northern Mississippi and eastern Arkansas make up the Memphis Metropolitan Statistical Area, the 41st largest MSA in the country.
 With a population of approximately 1.3 million people, it is one of the more racially and economically diverse metropolitan areas in the southeastern United States.